Alvox12/Projects-with-Social-Impact/disabilities.md

 ### Prosthetic Hand

-project for an adult prosthetic hand
+A project for an adult prosthetic hand.

 https://github.com/techy101/ProstheticHand